Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Introduction

-In the framework of STVG theory, gravitational effects on the fabric of spacetime are expressed by three scalar fields and a massive Proca-type vector field in addition to a metric tensor field.
-In this sense, the scalar fields in STVG theory are the mass $\tilde{\mu}$ of the vector field in the setup, $G$ as the enhanced (effective) gravitational constant, and $\xi$.
-In general, all of these scalar fields can vary in space and time.
-In weak gravity regime, the field equations of STVG theory decrease in a modified acceleration law, which has two features: (1) an enhanced Newtonian parameter $G=G_{N}(1+\alpha)$ where $G_{N}$ is the Newtonian gravitational constant, and $\alpha$ is a free dimensionless parameter quantified by the central mass-energy distribution; (2) a gravitationally repulsive force term with gravitational charge $Q=M\sqrt{\alpha G_{N}}$ that neutralizes the Newtonian acceleration law in which $M$ is the source mass.
-The first one permits the reproduction of the rotation curves of many galaxies \cite{Brownstein2006a,Moffat2013,Moffat2015a} and the dynamics of galactic clusters \cite{Brownstein2006b,Brownstein2007,Moffat2014} without dark matter.
+In the framework of STVG theory, gravitational effects on the fabric of spacetime are expressed by three scalar fields and a massive vector field in addition to a metric tensor field.
+The vector field can produce an effective repulsive gravitational force.
+The dynamical scalar fields in STVG theory are the mass $\tilde{\mu}$ of the vector field, the enhanced (effective) gravitational constant $G$, and the vector field coupling $\xi$.
+In the weak field regime, the modified acceleration law of the theory has a repulsive Yukawa force with the gravitational charge $Q=M\sqrt{\alpha G_{N}}$ added to the Newtonian acceleration law, and an enhanced Newtonian parameter $G=G_{N}(1+\alpha)$ (for more details see Ref. \cite{Moffat2006}) where $G_{N}$ is the Newtonian gravitational constant, and $\alpha$ is a free dimensionless parameter depended on the source mass-energy distribution, $M$.
+The STVG theory describes the rotation curves of many galaxies and the dynamics of galactic clusters without dark matter \cite{Brownstein2006a,Brownstein2006b,Brownstein2007,Moffat2013,Moffat2014,Moffat2015a}.
+Also, the compatibility between the STVG theory and Planck 2018 data is demonstrated in Ref. \cite{Moffat2021a}, so that reproducing the angular power spectrum features by the theory was confirmed approximately.
+On the other hand, the ``external field effect'' (EFE) arising from the fact that the STVG theory does not satisfy the shell or Birkhoff's theorem is studied in Ref. \cite{Moffat2021b}.
+Additionally, the shadow behavior as an observational signature of Kerr-MOG black hole and supermassive black holes in STVG setup, which can be examined by the Event Horizon Telescope is explored in Refs. \cite{Guo2018,Moffat2020}.